gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/Calls - Standard of Work/Templates.md

+# Templates

+## Callback Template

-**Callback Template** sent to OHSupervisorsandSr.Techs@mygainwell.onmicrosoft.com
+sent to OHSupervisorsandSr.Techs@mygainwell.onmicrosoft.com

 - Caller Name:
 - Callback Number:
-- Date/Time Call Received: (what time did the agent receive the call)
+- Date/Time Call Received: (*what time did the agent receive the call*)
 - Member ID:
 - Member Name/DOB:
 - Provider/Pharmacy/Member:
 - Call Back Required?
-(Yes/No): (this would be if the agent hasn't already called back then I can make the call on their behalf)
+(Yes/No): (*this would be if the agent hasn't already called back then I can make the call on their behalf*)
-- Called Back (Date/Time): (when was the callback made if the agent already called back)
+- Called Back (Date/Time): (*when was the callback made if the agent already called back*)
 - Callback Details:

-**Reversals**
+## Reversals

 - Contact name and job title:
 - Call back number:
 - Pharmacy: